Timer Memory Leaks

 1. Timer Lifecycle Management

-- Track timer IDs in arrays or sets
+- Track timer references in collections or management objects

 - Use try/finally blocks for guaranteed cleanup